cjacker/opensource-toolchain-fpga/README.md

 ## DigitalJS as circuit viewer and simulator after synthesis

-We already talk about "verification and simulation" in the design phase.
 [DigitalJS](https://github.com/tilk/digitaljs) is a digital circuit simulator implemented in Javascript.
 It is designed to simulate circuits synthesized by hardware design tools like Yosys.

 Refer to https://github.com/tilk/digitaljs for more information and how to install it.